ueberdosis/tiptap/docs/tutorials/get-started-with-tiptap-collab.md

 **Welcome** to the first of a series of tutorials about collaboration in Tiptap (or Lexical, Quill, Slate, and others that have a [Yjs editor binding](https://docs.yjs.dev/ecosystem/editor-bindings)) using Tiptap Collab.
 This series will start covering the basics, and expand to more specific use cases in the next posts.
 For today, we’ll start moving from a simple textarea box to a fully collaborative editor instance.

-_For simplicity, I'm always referring to Tiptap from here, but you can switch each code sample to Lexical, Quill or Slate._

 Imagine that you are building a simple sticky note app, where a user can create notes.

 So let's say you have a few textareas.
 Depending on your framework (Vue, React, ..), the code probably looks similar to this: